Queer. Quaker. Appalachian. Poet. Writer. Gardener. Baker. Purple Guy.

 Jason A. Terry (he/they), misplaced Appalachian, uses his middle initial so you don’t confuse him with an NBA player, a rodeo star, or an attempted country singer who is also probably a distant cousin.
-He is an abuse survivor with a master’s degree in peace.
+They are an abuse survivor with a master’s degree in peace.
 He was once a choirboy.
-He was once an award-winning queer activist.
+They were once an award-winning queer activist.
 He is still a passionate international do-gooder.
-In spite of these things, he has never been especially loud.
+In spite of these things, they have never been especially loud.

-As a poet and writer, Jason hopes his words will travel further than his still small voice normally allows.
+As a poet and writer, Jason hopes their words will travel further than their still small voice normally allows.
 He wants you to listen with intention, like a pet bunny at dinnertime.
 He wants you to feel love.

 Check out